 Get excited for spring!
 Flower buds are starting to peek out.
 Birds are returning to the neighborhood.
 The sun feels warmer and brighter than it has in months, and the arrival of daylight saving time means it stays light later, too.
 Leave those thoughts of snowstorms behind.
 Spring is here and we have 30 fun ideas to get you in the mood for the loveliest season.

 1. Grow something you can eat.
 We aren't just talking a little pot with grocery store basil.
 Pick out a fruit or vegetable that you and your grandchild can plant from seed and nurture together.
 Try tomatoes, beets, or any kind of beans.
 Ask a local gardening expert if you aren't sure what will grow.
-More tips for gardening with kids »
+Get more tips for gardening with kids here »

 2. Go to a baseball game.
 The beginning of Major League Baseball season is one of the annual markers that warm weather is just around the corner.
 Take your grandkids out to the park for all the pomp and circumstance — and Cracker Jack.
 If you don't want to shell out for the pricey pro tickets, look into local minor league, college, or even high school games.
-Take the kids to the ballpark »
+Check out the best baseball stadiums for kids around the country here »

 3. Sleep outside.
 This is one of the great thrills of childhood.
 Oh, don't be a stick in the mud — join in!
 Pitch a tent together in the backyard, get out the sleeping bags and flashlights, and have a ball.
-One grandmother's experience with the great outdoors »
+Read about one grandmother's camping experience with her young grandkids »

 5. Make flower crafts.
 Drying or pressing the beautiful blooms you find opens up a world of elegant crafts you can make together.
 Make cards, candles, soaps, and more.
-See our ideas »
+Learn how to press those gorgeous flowers like a pro »

 6. Take an evening stroll.
 Listen to the cicadas.
 Savor the light of dusk.
 Wave to the neighbors.
 Enjoy the little things.